-- Current state with sufficient sediment supply: This includes the current state of the riverbed with direct (artificial) sediment supply in sufficient quantities that would secure a stable riverbed (no deepening). - Target state that will develop after execution of proposed measures: This state proposes that the current riverbed is altered by reaching three types of target state (Types A, B and C) along border Mura, which aim at widening the river corridor, increasing curvature and decreasing slope.
-The execution of initial construction measures will provide the further development of the target state through natural erosion / deposition processes.
+- Current state with sufficient sediment supply: This includes the current state of the riverbed with direct (artificial) sediment supply in sufficient quantities that would secure a stable riverbed (no deepening). - Target state that will develop after execution of proposed measures: - This state proposes that the current riverbed is altered by reaching three types of target state (Types A, B and C) along border Mura, which aim at widening the river corridor, increasing curvature and decreasing slope.
+The execution of initial construction measures will provide the further development of the target state through natural erosion / deposition processes..
+The assessment is made for the target state that will evolve after execution of measures.
+For indicators that are based on modelling results of sediment transport and river morphology of types A, B and C (deliverable T1.3.2) the assessment was based on extrapolating modelling results to the whole border reach (according to the proposed sequence of measure types A, B and C).
 The proposed concept of measures is described in detail by Senfter et al. (2021).